 What counts as an emergency?

 According to Vanguard, an emergency fund is a stash of money set aside to cover the financial surprises life throws your way.
-A number of people commented that one shouldn’t use an emergency fund to attend a wedding because a wedding “obviously did not fit the definition of emergency.”
+Commenters noted that a wedding “obviously did not fit the definition of emergency.”
 But, as a lawyer, I have to say, it depends on your definition of emergency.

 According to Merriam-Webster, an emergency is: